Catechism: Westminster Catechisms

 Together with the Westminster Confession of Faith (1647), the Westminster Assembly also produced two catechisms, a Larger and a Shorter, which were intended for use in Christian families and in churches.
 These documents have served as the doctrinal standards, subordinate to the Bible, for Presbyterians and other Reformed churches around the world.
 The Shorter Catechism shows the Assembly's reliance upon the previous work of Calvin, Lasco, and the theologians of Heidelberg.
 It comprises two main sections summarizing what the Scriptures principally teach: the doctrine of God, and the duty required of men.
 Questions and answers cover the usual elements: faith, the Ten Commandments, the sacraments, and prayer.

 Other Reformed catechisms

 Oecolampadius composed the Basel Catechism in 1526, Leo Juda (1534) followed by Bullinger (1555) published catechisms in Zurich.
 The French Reformed used Calvin's Genevan catechism, as well as works published by Louis Cappel (1619), and Charles Drelincourt (1642).

-Baptist catechisms

-Most Baptists do not have a formal catechism.
-However, Keach's Catechism is utilized in many Particular Baptist congregations.
-Nondenominational Reformed Baptist preacher John Piper wrote a commentary on this catechism, publishing it in 1986.

-Pentecostal catechisms

-While the Pentecostal movement has no one official catechism or confession, nevertheless Pentecostal authors have produced catechetical works.
-William Seymour, founder of the Azusa Street revival, included a catechism in the Doctrines and Disciplines of the Azusa Street Apostolic Faith Mission.
-Assemblies of God minister Warren D. Combs produced a catechism in the 1960s.
-In 2016 Henry Volk the host of the Theology in Perspective podcast authored a resource entitled, A Pentecostal Catechism.

-Anglican catechism

-The Anglican Book of Common Prayer includes a catechism.
-In older editions it is a brief manual for the instruction of those preparing to be brought before the bishop for confirmation: the baptised first professes his baptism, and then rehearses the principal elements of the faith into which he has been baptised: the Apostles' Creed, Ten Commandments, the Lord's Prayer, and the sacraments.